5 Steps to Prepare for Your Move to Dubai

 2. Arrange accommodation in advance

-Before moving, take an exploratory trip, or at least a virtual Google Earth tour, so you know where you would like to live and how much it will cost.
+Before moving, take an exploratory trip or at least a virtual Google Earth tour, so you know where you would like to live and how much it will cost.
 The Burj Al Arab will certainly be a nice place to live in Dubai, but the price tag might be beyond your budget.
 Jumeirah 1 is a popular area amongst expats – near Dubai’s public beach and zoo, complete with a modern mall filled with international vendors.
-The Meadows is yet another wonderful and upscale location, and offers plenty of good schools in the area.
-Remember that where you live in Dubai will depend on the type of accommodations you want and amenities you like.
+The Meadows is yet another wonderful and upscale location and offers plenty of good schools in the area.
+Remember that where you live in Dubai will depend on the type of accommodations you want and the amenities you like.
 You’re choosing a way of life, not just a new address.

 3. Learn the customs

 Although Dubai’s customs are not as strict as in the UAE’s other regions, it still remains an Arab emirate.
-Therefore some rules are more lenient, yet many strict rulings remain prevalent.
+Therefore, though some rules are more lenient, many strict rulings remain prevalent.
 Women can wear bikinis on the beach, however it is still frowned upon.
 Similarly, women shouldn’t shake hands with men and men should not ask Arab men about their wives or daughters.
 Walking your dog in public places at times is prohibited as well.
 Be aware of your colleagues’ actions, and when in doubt, ask before proceeding.